pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 ### 1.6.
 ROM Image files

-ROM Images files are usually binary image of Atari ROM cartdridges, and have the **BIN, ROM, A52, CAR** file extensions.
+ROM Image files are usually binary image of Atari ROM cartdridges, and have the **BIN, ROM, A52, CAR** file extensions.
 They are displayed like this:

 ![image](https://github.com/user-attachments/assets/3cb28eb3-522d-449e-951f-27c153456f91)